rundeck/docs/docs/manual/node-steps/datadog.md

 1. In the top right-hand corner of Rundeck, click on the gear icon and select "Key Storage."
 2. Select "Add or Upload a Key."
 3. For key type, select "Password."
 4. Where it says enter text, copy and paste your API/APP key.
+In order to find it, navigate to Integrations > APIs and copy and paste the API key.
+If it doesn't exist yet, create a Rundeck integration and create an API/APP key.
 5. For storage path, this can be whatever you want (REMEMBER THIS FOR LATER).
 E.g. keys/datadog
 6. This can be whatever you want.
 For example, if you chose API as the name, the new path would be keys/datadog/API.
 7. Now that we have created the keys, we need to specify them in the framework.
 Open the `etc/framework.properties` file and add the following lines: